Welcome to San Diego Superior Court’s Self-Help Center

 - see what steps are involved as your case goes through court

-- see what assistance you can get in-person at the courthouses
+- see what assistance you can get through a self-help service provider

-NOTE: The rules for both in-person and on-line help are the same as for other help provided by court staff to the public.
+The rules for the Self-Help Center are the same as for other help provided by court staff to the public.